Milk Industry – Let's Talk About Cows

 Since 2009, Animals' Angels has been campaigning for 'dairy' cows.
 Our approach varies from country to country and from problem to problem.

-- We inform consumers in all age groups, also with poster campaigns and other actions.
+• We inform consumers of all age groups, also through poster campaigns and other initiatives.

-The topic is complex, and our goals are correspondingly widely diversified.
-We draw the attention of authorities, politicians, consumers and farmers to the sad existence of 'dairy' cows and advocate urgently needed changes.
+The issue is complex, and our goals are correspondingly wide-ranging.
+We raise awareness among authorities, politicians, consumers, and even farmers about the sad existence of ‘dairy’ cows and advocate for urgently needed changes.

 Project Leader: